Yiling-J/tablepilot/README.md

 	  The sampling temperature.
 Higher values will make the output more random. (default 0.6)

 - **autofill**
-  Generate data for a specified table.
+  Autofill specified columns for a table.
+For each existing row, the provided `--columns` will be generated.
   ```
   tablepilot autofill recipes -c=50 -b=10 --columns=ingredients --columns=tags --context_columns=name --context_columns=steps
   ```